sairamk-sk2915/MVA/MVA_Project1.md

 fa.parallel(data_num[-1])
 ```

-    ## Warning in fa.stats(r = r, f = f, phi = phi, n.obs = n.obs, np.obs = np.obs, :
-    ## The estimated weights for the factor scores are probably incorrect.
-Try a
-    ## different factor score estimation method.

-    ## Warning in fac(r = r, nfactors = nfactors, n.obs = n.obs, rotate = rotate, : An
-    ## ultra-Heywood case was detected.
-Examine the results carefully

 ![](MVA_Project1_files/figure-gfm/unnamed-chunk-13-1.png)<!-- -->

-    ## Parallel analysis suggests that the number of factors =  1  and the number of components =  1
+    ## Parallel analysis suggests that the number of factors =  1  and the number of components =  0

 ``` r
 print(factor_model)